openstack/diskimage-builder/doc/source/developer/developing_elements.rst

 ``post-install.d``
   Run code in the chroot.
 This is a good place to perform tasks you want to handle after the OS/application install but before the first boot of the image.
-Some examples of use would be:
+Some examples of use would be

-    Run ``chkconfig`` to disable unneeded services
+    * Run ``chkconfig`` to disable unneeded services

-    Clean the cache left by the package manager to reduce the size of the image.
+    * Clean the cache left by the package manager to reduce the size of the image.

   * runs: **in chroot**